 Exclusions are often intentional.
 For instance, pages with hard 404s, pages blocked with robots.txt, canonicalized pages, pages with no-index tags, as well as pages with redirects are usually intentionally excluded to preserve link equity.

 However, you’ll want to look into excluded URLs that return soft 404s as well as those that have been crawled but not indexed.
 The latter may indicate a qualitative issue with the site content.
 Likewise, duplicate pages should also be investigated further.
 You could also consider removing excluded duplicate pages from the site’s XML sitemap, particularly if they’re returning canonical errors.

 Being familiar with the Google Search Console’s Coverage report will give you the ability to quickly identify site indexing issues that need your attention.
 However, it’s also important to understand what the various issues flagged by the Coverage report mean in context.

-Understanding the issues flagged by the GSC Coverage report and knowing how to address them in context will ensure optimal search visibility, conservation of link equity, as well as the efficient use of time and other resources.
+Understanding the issues flagged by the GSC Coverage report and knowing how to address them will ensure optimal search visibility, conservation of link equity, as well as the efficient use of time and other resources.
 For these reasons, SEO professionals should make it a habit to check the report at the onset of a campaign and at least once a month afterward or even more frequently, if necessary.